Kilmainham Jail

 The East Wing (pictured top) opened in 1864, during a period of Victorian prison reform and is almost identical in design to Pentonville Prison, a soaring 3 story high space surrounded by catwalks onto which the cells open.
 It is architecturally very impressive.

-The older part of the gaol in the West Wing (left) remained in use however, a dark and claustrophobic corridor of cells where prisoners awaiting execution were held.
+The older part of the gaol in the West Wing remained in use however, a dark and claustrophobic corridor of cells where prisoners awaiting execution were held.

 The corridor leads directly to the Stonebreaker’s Yard, scene of many executions.